Our Guiding Principles

 - As the highest resolution body of the organization, the Board of Directors has all the power to make decisions.

-- The Board of Directors consists of one president, one vice president, and 10 directors.
+- The Board of Directors consists of one president, one vice president, one treasurer and 3 directors.

 - In order to conduct WSO activities efficiently, we have excellent directors in each specialized field.